 CALL FOR SUBMISSIONS

-We are seeking visual art, poems and short-short stories or essays that explore the concept of déjà vu in the contexts of experiences during the height of the global Covid pandemic, as well as the physical, mental and spiritual hungers we are experiencing and processing in the pandemic's wake.
+We are seeking visual art, poems and short-short stories or essays that explore the concept of hunger in the contexts of experiences during the height of the global Covid pandemic, as well as the physical, mental and spiritual hungers we are experiencing and processing in the pandemic's wake.

 Detailed Submission Guidelines, click here

 a feeling of pain, emptiness, or weakness induced by lack of food.

 a feeling of existential pain, emptiness, or weakness induced by a lack of connection to one's humanity.